 16+ years 6-7 items Near-adult capacity Self-regulation strategies

-Teachers, memory matters in learning.
-Learners must store and retrieve information (Baddeley, 2003).
 Long-term memory storage helps learners succeed.
-We manage working memory, impacting learning.
+Teachers manage working memory, which affects learning.
 Working memory holds current information (Cowan, 2008).

 This is the place where we generate meaning and organise our ideas into schema.
 Working memory in children is important as if it is overloaded it can be detrimental to learning.
 For example, if you are asked to hold a lot of information like numbers in your working memory they quickly feels up.